altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

   case StopEvent(FSM.Failure(cause), state, data) ⇒ // ...
 }
 ```
-- As for the `whenUnhandled` case, this handler is not stacked,
+- As for the `whenUnhandled` case, this handler is not stacked.
-- so each invocation of `onTermination` replaces the previously installed handler.
+- Each invocation of `onTermination` replaces the previously installed handler.

 ## Termination from Outside
-- When an `ActorRef` associated to a FSM is stopped using the `stop()` method,
+- When an `ActorRef` associated to a FSM is stopped using the `stop()` method:
-- its `postStop` hook will be executed.
+    - The `postStop` hook will be executed.
-- The default implementation by the `FSM` trait:
-- is to execute the `onTermination` handler,
-- if that is prepared to handle a `StopEvent(Shutdown, ...)`.
+    - The `onTermination` handler will be executed if that is prepared to handle a `StopEvent(Shutdown, ...)`.

 #### Warning
-- In case you override `postStop` and want to have your `onTermination` handler called,
-- do not forget to call super.postStop.
+- In case you override `postStop` and want to have your `onTermination` handler called do not forget to call `super.postStop`.

 # Testing and Debugging Finite State Machines
-- During development and for trouble shooting,
-- FSMs need care just as any other actor.
+- During development and for trouble shooting, FSMs need care just as any other actor.
 - There are specialized tools available as described in [Testing and Finite State Machines](../11-testing-actor-systems#testing-finite-state-machines) and in the following.

 ## Event Tracing